County amends land use codes regarding agritourism, camping

 The commissioners allocated $14,999 to be paid to the Town of Buena Vista to be used over 10 years for the space.

-The commissioners also approved $28,296.46 to reprint the Chaffee County Visitors Guide with minor additions
+The commissioners approved $28,296.46 to reprint the Chaffee County Visitors Guide with minor additions

 A bid by L.M.
 Kersting to build a sand shed for Chaffee County Road and Bridge Department was awarded.
 The total cost of the project is projected at $335,413.70.

-A contract with United Roofing for roofing project for two buildings at Chaffee County landfill was approved for $66,998.92. the funds for the project were pre-budgeted.
+Commissioners approved a contract with United Roofing for a roofing project for two buildings at Chaffee County Landfill for $66,998.92.
+The money for the project was pre-budgeted.

-Josh Rishavy of Chaffee County Economic Development Corporation made a presentation on a Department of Local Affairs Rural Economic Development Initiative grant which would allow CCEDC to provide micro grants for new businesses to take advantage of programs related to the Business Acceleration Program.
+Josh Rishavy of Chaffee County Economic Development Corp. made a presentation on a Department of Local Affairs Rural Economic Development Initiative grant that would allow the corporation to provide micro grants for new businesses to take advantage of programs related to the Business Acceleration Program.

 The grant would build on programs funded by DOLA last year.